 Fight Corporate Monopolies is a progressive political advocacy institution devoted to breaking up the economic and political concentrations of corporate power.

-Morgan is a lawyer and, most recently, was a progressive candidate to represent Ohio's Third Congressional District in Columbus, Ohio.
-Previously, she was a Vice President at Local Initiatives Support Corporation, the nation's largest community development financial institution.
-Morgan also worked at the Consumer Financial Protection Bureau as a Senior Adviser to the first Director.
-She holds an M.P.A. from Princeton and a J.D. from Stanford Law School.
-Morgan is based in Columbus.
+Morgan leads Economic Liberties and Fight Corporate Monopolies’ advocacy efforts.
+She is a lawyer and, most recently, was a progressive candidate to represent Ohio’s Third Congressional District in Columbus, Ohio.
+Morgan holds an M.P.A. from Princeton and a J.D. from Stanford Law School.

-Sarah is the Executive Director of the American Economic Liberties Project and is recognized as “one of the primary architects of the modern antitrust movement.”
+Sarah is the Executive Director of the American Economic Liberties Project and Fight Corporate Monopolies.
+She is recognized as “one of the primary architects of the modern antitrust movement.”
 She is an alum of the Open Markets Institute, the Center for American Progress, and the U.S. Treasury Department.

 Adam served as Deputy Chief of Staff to Senate Democratic Leader Harry Reid (D-NV), advising on political, legislative, and communications strategy and leading one of the largest and most diverse communications teams on Capitol Hill.
 Adam has over a decade of experience working at the intersection of policy, communications and legislative strategy.
 Adam has been cited in most major news outlets and his writing has appeared in the New York Times, Washington Post, GQ and Politico.